 Seasonal allergies can be difficult for almost anyone.
-Dust, pollen, and other irritants can cause congestion, sneezing, and coughing.
-The nose either feels stuffed up, or is a constant source of running mucus.
+Dust, pollen, and other irritants can cause congestion, sneeze, and coughing.
+The nose either feels stuffed up or is a constant source of running mucus.
 However, for some people, this does not go away with a change in the seasons.
 They are congested all the time, and activities such as flying in airplanes or swimming can cause them a great deal of discomfort.
 They may even have difficulty breathing properly, or snore at night, which can interfere with the sleep cycle.
 Such patients may feel that there is no relief, as conventional medications often are not enough to alleviate the problem.
 However, a turbinate reduction surgery may be the answer these patients are seeking.
 Reducing the turbinates will increase the airflow, thus eliminating or reducing many symptoms.

 What Are the Turbinates

 Turbinates are wing-like, bony, shelved structures inside the nasal cavity.
 There are three pairs of turbinates: Inferior, middle, and superior.
 The middle turbinate leads to the nostrils and the outer structures of the nose.
 Along with the sinuses and the septum, the turbinates regulate the breathing process.
 The turbinates are lined with vascular tissue.
-If this tissue become thick or swollen, due to allergies or infection, it becomes more difficult to breathe, which can lead to congestion and other problems.
+If this tissue becomes thick or swollen, due to allergies or infection, it becomes more difficult to breathe, which can lead to congestion and other problems.

 There are three main ways to reduce turbinates.